maks-sh/scikit-uplift/Readme.rst

 **scikit-uplift** is a Python module for classic approaches for uplift modelling built on top of scikit-learn.

 Uplift prediction aims to estimate the causal impact of a treatment at the individual level.

+More about uplift modelling problem read `in russian on habr.com`_.

 **Features**: